 Students are admitted each year in the fall quarter only.
 Prerequisite courses are done independently prior to applying to the nursing program.
-Students may apply to the program by obtaining a nursing application packet in the Admissions/Registration Office.
+Students may apply to the program by obtaining a nursing application packet in the Admissions/Registration Office or from the program's website; applications are accepted from March 15-April 15.
 The application packet explains in detail how to prepare a complete application file.
 Incomplete application files will not be considered for admission.
-Each of these sections are described in further detail in the application packet.